armyids/armyids/README.md

 <details>
 <summary><b>Education</b></summary>
 <p></p>
 <p>We are here to help you navigate the complex world of the PoW, PoS, & DPoS systems.
-So you can enrich literacy about how this systems work.</p>
+So you can enrich literacy about how these systems work.</p>
 </details>

 <details>